SockguardSockguard

 These controls are on by default where they are pure redaction because runtime env vars routinely carry credentials and Docker read APIs expose raw host mount paths plus internal network layout.

-Layer 8: Audit Logging
+Layer 8: Structured Access And Audit Logging

 Dangerous Docker API Endpoints